Mindset: Collective mindset

-Collective mindsets are described in Hutchin's Cognition in the Wild (1995) and Senges' Knowledge Entrepreneurship in Universities (2007).
-Hutchin analyzes a team of naval navigators as a cognitive unit or computational system, and Senges explaining how a collective mindset is part of university strategy and practice.
+Collective mindsets are described in Edwin Hutchins's Cognition in the Wild (1995) and Maximilian Senges' Knowledge Entrepreneurship in Universities (2007).
+Hutchins analyzed a team of naval navigators as a cognitive unit or computational system, and Senges explained how a collective mindset is part of university strategy and practice.

-Parallels exist in collective intelligence and the wisdom of the crowd.
-Zara writes that since collective reflection is more explicit, discursive, and conversational, it needs a good Gestell.

 Erik H. Erikson's analysis of group-identities and what he calls a "life-plan" is relevant to a collective mindset.
 Erikson cites Native Americans who were meant to undergo a reeducation process to instill a modern "life-plan" which advocated housing and wealth; the natives' collective historic identity as buffalo hunters was oriented around such fundamentally different motivations that communication about life plans was difficult.

 An institution is related to collective mindset; an entrepreneurial mindset refers to a person who "values uncertainty in the marketplace and seeks to continuously identify opportunities with the potential to lead to important innovations".
 An institution with an entrepreneurial philosophy will have entrepreneurial goals and strategies.
 It fosters an entrepreneurial milieu, allowing each entity to pursue emerging opportunities.
 A collective mindset fosters values which lead to a particular practice.
 Hitt cites the five dimensions of an entrepreneurial mindset as "autonomy, innovativeness, risk taking, proactiveness, and competitive aggressiveness".